inet-framework/inet/doc/src/users-guide/ch-apps.rst

 TelnetApp
 ~~~~~~~~~

-Models Telnet sessions with a specific user behaviour.
+Models Telnet sessions with a specific user behavior.
 The server app
 should be :ned:`TcpGenericServerApp`.

 In this model the client repeats the following activity between